Seasonal work preclusion period

 Seasonal, contract and intermittent work details

-If you or your partner have done any seasonal, contract or intermittent work within the past 6 months, you'll need to download and complete the Seasonal, Contract, and Intermittent Work Details form before you make a claim for a payment.
+You'll need to download and complete the Seasonal, Contract, and Intermittent Work Details form before you make a claim for a payment.
+This applies if you or your partner have done any seasonal, contract or intermittent work within the past 6 months.

-If you take up any work opportunities, you must report your earnings while getting a payment from us.
+If you do any work, you must report your earnings while you're getting a payment from us.

 Exemptions or waivers

-You may be exempt for the seasonal work preclusion period if you:
+You may be exempt for the seasonal work preclusion period if:

-- have permanent employment expected to last more than 12 months
+- you have permanent employment expected to last more than 12 months

-- have any employment, other than seasonal work, where leave entitlements have been paid, or
+- you have any employment, other than seasonal work, where they paid you leave entitlements

 - your jobactive provider places you in stream C, or